Your Guide to Free and Low-Cost Family Fun

-Echo Amphitheater—Tierra Amarilla
+Echo Amphitheater—Tierra Amarilla (temporarily closed)

 If you happen to be heading to Abiquiu, this natural echo phenomena is worth a stop.
 Have your kids scream in delight at the striated cliffs, where they’ll hear the echoes of their voices.
 (Located four miles up the road from Ghost Ranch, $2 entry fee).

 Check out a stellar collection of vintage cars, trucks, toys, gas pumps, and more.
 Vroom! ($5, $3 kids 12 and under)